aalfiann/ovo-payment/README.md

     tid: "xxx",
     mid: "xxx",
     storeCode: "1234",
-    url: "",            // optional, if empty then will use api stagging url address
+    mode: "",           // [optional] staging|production, if empty then will use api staging url address
-    random: ""          // optional, if empty then hmac will use uuidv4() }
+    random: ""          // [optional] if empty then hmac will use _randomizer() }
 ```